See used and available storage space on your Mac

 Other Users: Contains files created and modified by other user accounts on your Mac.

-System: Contains macOS system applications and files.
-Examples include Mail, Terminal, Calculator, and Time Machine Local Snapshots.
+macOS: Contains macOS system applications and files.
+Examples include Mail, Terminal, and Calculator.

 The remaining space is free storage space.
 Free storage space is physically open space on a disk.
 Available storage space includes free storage space and purgeable disk caches (disk space might be both available and used at the same time).